-The Appeals Services department has experienced a significant decrease in the timeline between the Notice of Appeal being accepted and hearing date.
-The previously held standard was the provision of a hearing date within 150 days of the acceptance of Notice of Appeal.
+The Appeals Services department has experienced a significant decrease in the timeline between Notice of Appeal being accepted and hire date.
+The previously held standard had been the provision of a hire date within 150 days of the acceptance of Notice of Appeal.

 Recently, we have met this timeline consistently, despite the timeline hovering at 150 days.
-The Appeals Commission has decreased this timeline as a result of paperless ADP production, electronic ADP transfers and electronic faxes.
+The Appeals Commission has decreased this timeline as a result of paperless ADP Production, Electronic ADP transfers and Electronic Faxes.
 This last year saw a noticeable decline as our monthly timeline has gone as low as 131 days, nearly a full 20 days less than our standard.